raspberrydeveloper/SpamBot/README.md

 ### Hidden options

 The app has some secret options that you can only change through editing the code:
-- Typing delay: by changing the delaytime varaiable you can set how fast the keyboard will be.
+- Typing delay: by changing the delaytime variable you can set how fast the keyboard will be.

 ### Installing...